 Level 3 Economics

-Teacher in Charge: M. Gray
+Teacher in Charge: Miss M. Gray

 Have you ever wondered how individuals make purchase decisions and how firms make decisions about the allocation of resources?
 This course will answer these fundamental economics questions.
 Students study the role of markets in the economy and the implications of allocative efficiency.
 They gain an insight into why government intervenes in markets and examine what happens when good markets go bad.
 Students gain economic literacy and understanding which allows them to develop a continuing interest in contemporary economic issues.